 resources

 For many business owners, the prospect of selling the business after years of pouring every effort into growing the company can be emotional and difficult.
 That’s a major reason why it pays to structure a plan to prepare for the sale.
-Remember, it’s crucial to use the same care and patience that is used to grow and sustain a business.
+Remember, it’s crucial to use the same care and patience that you employed to grow and sustain a business for your business sale.
+Keep reading for the business broker’s checklist for selling a business.

 What important steps are needed to prepare your company for sale?